-Article 14 Overview of units of study and credits
+Article 15 Overview of units of study and credits

 - 1. Every study programme consists of a coherent set of units of study, which are components of a study programme concluded with an interim examination.
 Units of study cannot exceed 30 credits. - 2.
 Only whole credits are awarded for units of study.
 In Annexes 3 and 5 you will find an overview of the distribution of credits. - 3.
-Study programmes and tests conducted in a foreign language are subject to the Code of Conduct for Study Programmes taught in a foreign language and/or the Fontys Language Policy; the overview of units of study states which teaching and testing is provided in a foreign language.
+The programme will be offered in the English language.

-Article 15 Content of minors and other special programmes
+Article 16 Content of minors and other special programmes